 Climate

-The climate in the Jurassic period was humid and warm (and by the end of the period - arid in the equator).
+The climate in the Jurassic period was humid and warm (and by the end of the period - arid in the equator region).

 Vegetation

-In the Jurassic, vast areas were covered with lush vegetation, primarily a variety of forests.
+During the Jurassic, vast areas were covered with lush vegetation, primarily diverse forests.
 They mainly consisted of ferns and gymnosperms.

-In the Jurassic period, small, woolly warm-blooded animals live on Earth - mammals.
+During the Jurassic period, small, furry, warm-blooded animals called mammals lived on Earth.
 They live next to dinosaurs and are almost invisible against their background.
-In the Jurassic, the division of mammals into monotremes, marsupials, and placentals took place.
+During the Jurassic period, the division of mammals into monotremes, marsupials and placentals occurred.

 Notes